 Getting a great rate on your international money transfer

-Even small fractional moves in the exchange rate can make a significant difference to the money you receive.
+Even small fractional moves in the exchange rate can have a significant impact on the money you receive.

 A swing of 1% can often be a daily event.

-Over the course of several weeks, rates can move significantly more.
+Over the course of several weeks, rates can move a lot more.

-But how do you know when it's a good time?
+But how do you know when it’s a good time to exchange your money?

-I haven't come across too many people that have the time or inclination to watch exchange rates all day.
+Most people have neither the time or inclination to watch exchange rates all day.

-It's not their field of expertise, and they have other things they would rather be doing.
+It’s not their field of expertise, and they would rather be doing other things.

-That's why it might be worth getting some market guidance from someone who deals with exchange rates and international money transfers every day.
+That’s why you could benefit from getting some market guidance from someone who deals with the foreign exchange markets every day.

-A money transfer specialist can monitor the daily movements in the exchange rate and let you know when the rate moves in your favour.
+We monitor the market for you and let you know when the rate moves in your favour.

 Looking on the internet for the best exchange rates can be a minefield of misinformation.